 Early History of PBS — Late 1980s to Early 1990s

-University of Oregon: Drs.
-Ed Kame’enui, George Sugai, Geoff Colvin and Tim Lewis and colleagues at the University of Oregon begin developing school-wide behavior support systems, sometimes referred to as EBS, in various schools in the northwest U.S. and Canada in association with Project PREPARE.
+During the late 1980s and early 1990s, Drs.
+Ed Kame’enui, George Sugai, Geoff Colvin and Tim Lewis, along with their colleagues at the University of Oregon, began developing school-wide positive behavior support systems (SW-PBS), and piloting SW-PBS in a number of schools in the northwest U.S. and Canada.
+This initiative was developed in association with Project PREPARE.
 Project PREPARE was aligned with earlier work by Dr. Hill Walker.

-Dr. Rob Horner joins in projects associated with EBS, with an emphasis on how it applies to those with more severe developmental disabilities.
+Dr. Rob Horner joined in projects associated with SW-PBS, bringing an emphasis on applications to individuals with severe developmental disabilities.
 This research aligned with individual PBS.
-Dr. Horner’s role increased over time, and he is currently one of the co-directors of the OSEP Center on PBIS with Dr. George Sugai.
+Dr. Horner’s role increased over time, and he is currently one of the co-directors of the OSEP Center on PBIS, along with Drs.
+George Sugai and Tim Lewis.

 1996 – 1999

-Dr. Tim Lewis joins the faculty of the University of Missouri Special Education Department.
-Soon after, he begins a federally funded model-demonstration research project with some of the Columbia, MO public schools (Parkade and Benton).
+Dr. Tim Lewis joined the faculty of the University of Missouri Special Education Department.
+Soon after, he began a federally funded model-demonstration research project with some of the Columbia, MO public schools (Parkade and Benton).

 During the 1997-1998 school year, Dr. Lewis begins consultation with the Special School District in St. Louis, MO.
 Their first Summer Institute was held in 1998.